shyiko/rook/readme.md

 Out-of-box rook includes support for MySQL as a source and Hibernate cache (query & 2nd level) as a target.

-Currently rook-source-mysql contains code of [open-replicator](https://code.google.com/p/open-replicator).
-This is going to be changed after v0.1.0 release.

 Examples
 ---------------